flyteorg/flytectl/docs/source/gen/flytectl_delete_execution-queue-attribute.rst

       - buzz
       - lightyear

-Deletes execution queue attribute for a workflow
+It deletes the execution queue attribute for a workflow.
-Here the command deletes the execution queue attributes for a workflow core.control_flow.run_merge_sort.merge_sort
+The command deletes the execution queue attributes for a workflow core.control_flow.run_merge_sort.merge_sort

 ::